-Anna Riehl Bertolet (Ph.D., University of Illinois at Chicago) is a professor at Auburrn University.
-She specializes in early modern literature and culture, particularly Shakespeare and Elizabeth I. She is the author of several articles and book chapters, a book, The Face of Queenship: Early Modern Representations of Elizabeth I, and a co-editor of an essay collection, Tudor Court Culture.
-Dr. Bertolet's current book project, Written in Thread on Contested Ground: Gender and Needlework in Early Modern England, explores the intricate relationships between needlework and gender in 17th-century England.
-Her other works in progress include co-editing A Biographical Encyclopedia of Early Modern Englishwomen, 1500-1650: Exemplary Lives and Memorable Acts, to be published by Ashgate; and co-editing Creating the Premodern in the Postmodern Classroom, an essay collection on creative approaches to teaching medieval and early modern periods.
-Dr. Bertolet's research has received support from the Folger Institute, Auburn University (College of Liberal Arts and Department of English), American Association of University Women, University of Illinois at Chicago, and the English-Speaking Union.
+Anna Riehl Bertolet (Ph.D., University of Illinois at Chicago) is a professor at Auburn University.
+She specializes in early modern literature and culture, particularly Shakespeare, Elizabeth I, and women writers.
+She is the author of many articles and book chapters on early modern literature, queenship, visual culture, and material culture.
+Dr. Bertolet is the author of The Face of Queenship: Early Modern Representations of Elizabeth I; co-editor, with Carole Levin and Jo Eldridge Carney, of A Biographical Encyclopedia of Early Modern Englishwomen 1500-1650: Exemplary Lives and Memorable Acts; co-editor, with Thomas Betteridge, of Tudor Court Culture; and the editor of Queens Matter in Early Modern Studies.
+She also co-edited, with Carole Levin, an essay collection on using creative projects in teaching, titled Creating the Premodern in the Postmodern Classroom: Creativity in Early English Literature and History Courses.
+Her current book project interrogates the gendering of needlework in early modern England and the continent; she is also editing an anthology of early modern writings about needlework.
+Dr. Bertolet's research has received support from the Folger Institute, Auburn University (Office of the Provost, College of Liberal Arts, and Department of English), American Association of University Women, University of Illinois at Chicago, and the English-Speaking Union.

-Dr. Bertolet is a recipient of the Early Career Teaching Award, College of Liberal Arts, Auburn University, 2011.
-Her teaching interests lie at the intersection of early modern literature, visual culture, gender studies, material culture, history, and cultural studies and include undergraduate and graduate courses in Renaissance literature, as well as specialized courses on the body, drama, visual and material culture, Elizabeth I, and women writers in early modern England.
+Dr. Bertolet is an award-winning teacher.
+Her teaching interests lie at the intersection of early modern literature, visual culture, gender studies, material culture, history, and cultural studies and include undergraduate and graduate courses on Shakespeare, early modern literature, as well as specialized courses on the body, drama, visual rhetoric, material culture, Elizabeth I, and women writers in early modern England.

-Dr. Anna Riehl Bertolet is a member of editorial board of Explorations in Renaissance Culture and co-director, with Dr. Craig Bertolet, of Auburn Summer in London Program.
+Dr. Anna Riehl Bertolet is a member of editorial board of Explorations in Renaissance Culture, Director of Core Literature in the Department of English, and co-director, with Dr. Craig Bertolet, of Auburn's Summer in London Program.